 Adjusted EBITDA is a non-GAAP measure.
-Please refer to Note 4 of the Notes to Consolidated Financial Statements for the reconciliation of Adjusted EBITDA to operating income.
+Please refer to Note 4 of the Notes to Consolidated Financial Statements for a discussion of the usefulness of this metric and for the reconciliation of Adjusted EBITDA to operating income for HSNi's operating segments and to HSNi's consolidated net income.